 URP:6227 Spatial Analysis in Planning3 s.h.

-Data bases, GIS, planning support systems; spatial model building and use of spatial statistics; applications to substantive problems in transportation, environment, housing, economic development.
-Prerequisites: URP:6225.
+Databases, GIS, planning support systems; spatial model building and use of spatial statistics; applications to substantive problems in transportation, environment, housing, economic development.
+Recommendations: completion of an introductory GIS course.

 URP:6228 GIS for Local Government1 s.h.